joaohenggeler/web-cache-exporter/README.md

 The `-explore-files` option can take two arguments:
 ```
-WCE.exe -explore-files &lt;Mandatory Cache Path&gt; [Optional Output Path]
+WCE.exe -explore-files <Mandatory Cache Path> [Optional Output Path]
 ```

 This option may be used to explore the files in an unsupported cache location (e.g. from an obscure web plugin), meaning the first argument must always be passed.
 This feature is useful when combined with [group files](#group-files).
+You can also use the `-no-copy-files` option to only create the CSV file and prevent a large number of files from being copied.

 For example:
 ```
 WCE.exe -explore-files "C:\PathToExplore"
-WCE.exe -explore-files "C:\PathToExplore" "My Exploration"
+WCE.exe -no-copy-files -explore-files "C:\PathToExplore" "My Exploration"
 ```

 ### Other Arguments